kds-snyder/ZdFindDuplicateUsers/README.md

 5. Output Excel file sheet name

 To run the program, open it in Visual Studio and then enter CTRL + F5.
 The program will open a console window and start prompting for input.
-It will output the result page number to show the progress, and then will output statistics when it completes.
+After a few seconds, it will output its progress in reading the users, and then will output statistics like the following when it completes:

+Total # user records: 68776, # duplicated users: 2073
+Program duration time: 0 hours, 29 minutes, 3 seconds, 13 milliseconds

+Note that the progress output makes the program slower, but the tradeoff is that it makes it possible to see the progress.